End-of-Year AAC Checklist: 6 Tips to Prep for Summer Success

 Families can use their AAC to label actions at the park, comment on flowers on a walk, or make requests at the ice cream shop!

-They will be sharing new ideas and resources throughout the summer!
-You can even bring your kiddo along to one of the ableFamilies events hosted locally.
+They will be sharing new ideas and resources throughout the summer.
+Families can even bring their children along to one of the ableFamilies events hosted locally.

 Building our users’ confidence with their AAC systems does not end when the school year does.
 To help you communicate important AAC information with families, we’ve created a ready-to-fill-out letter template for you with resources included!